rosalio-morales/25-5---clock/README.md

    localhost:5173

- If you find underlined red in some libreries, you'll have download such librery from terminal
+ If you find underlined red in some libraries, you'll have download such library from terminal

- npm install -librerie-
+ npm install -library-

 # React + TypeScript + Vite